jjjmmm0410/G3/README.md

 ### 3. Digital Tool : Zep
 ### 4. Questions
 #### • What digital tool are you exploring, and what is its primary function?
 ##### - Our tool we are exploring is ZEP.
 It is a platform based on Metabus.
 Its primary function is that teachers can make an English class in a various form in virtual reality.
 Objectives are middle school students.
-Through this tool, students can prepare education based in AI.
+Through this tool, students can prepare education based on AI.
 #### • How does this tool integrate with traditional English teaching methods?
 #### • What are the unique advantages of using this tool for English learning or teaching?
 #### • How does the tool address different learning styles or levels of English proficiency?